InfinitePeripherals/QWedge-Android/docs/index.md

-## Smart Rules (Barcode Filter)
+## MagicFilters (Barcode Filter)
-With smart rules, you can write a JavaScript file to process the scanned barcode to determined if it should be accepted or rejected.
+With MagicFilters, you can write a JavaScript script to process the scanned barcode to determined if it should be accepted or rejected.
+You can check if the barcode contains any target characters or add prefix, suffix, or even return an entirely different barcode.
 If it is accepted, it would be sent to keyboard, or broadcast via intent to all the apps that are setup to receive barcodes.

 ### How to Create JavaScript File
 You can write the JavaScript rules as normal as any other JavaScript files with a few important rules.
 Below is an example on how to create a JavaScript file (ModifyTestBarcode.js) that modify barcodes that match "Test" to a special barcode "12345" with symbology type 99.